 NEA Big Read

-The NEA Big Read in Galesburg will focus on The Beautiful Things That Heaven Bears by Dinaw Mengestu during the month of April in 2018.
-Galesburg Public Library will partner with the Carl Sandburg Festival and the Galesburg Civic Art Center to bring fun and educational programming celebrating immigrants and the diverse cultures of Africa.
+The NEA Big Read in Galesburg will focus on When the Emperor was Divine by Julie Otsuka during the month of April in 2019.
+Galesburg Public Library and its partners will bring fun and educational programming celebrating celebrating the book to Galesburg during this time.
 There will be free performances and speakers, book discussions, and other fun activities for all ages.
 Free copies of the book will be given away at the library.
-If your private book club is interested in receiving free copies of the book, please contact the NEA Big Read Coordinator at 309-343-6118 or email@example.com.
+If your private book club is interested in receiving free copies of the book, please contact the NEA Big Read Coordinator at 309-343-6118 or firstname.lastname@example.org.

 Since 2006, the National Endowment for the Arts has funded more than 1,400 NEA Big Read programs, providing more than $19 million in grants to organizations nationwide.
 In addition, Big Read activities have reached every Congressional district in the country.
 Over the past eleven years, grantees have leveraged more than $42 million in local funding to support their NEA Big Read programs.
 More than 4.8 million Americans have attended an NEA Big Read event, approximately 79,000 volunteers have participated at the local level, and 37,000 community organizations have partnered to make NEA Big Read activities possible.
 Last summer, the NEA announced a new focus for the NEA Big Read Library on contemporary authors and books written since the NEA was founded 50 years ago.
 The official list of the NEA Big Read book selections can be viewed here.